 Improving Assertiveness and Decision Making

-To address the over 7 million adults in the UK that have literacy and numeracy difficulties, the Adult Literacy Core Curriculum was implemented in 2000, the core focus of the curriculum is designed with the following principles in mind:
+As part of its plan to assist over 7 million adults living in the UK who experience literacy or numeracy difficulties, Adult Literacy Core Curriculum was implemented in the year 2000 with this focus in mind.
+It entails the following principles for its design:

 - Assess learner’s current and required skills.
 Utilize relevant aspects of coursework to meet learners’ needs while creating assessments suitable for exam purposes.